approaches in psychology☑️

 -behaviourism is reductionist in that it breaks up complex behaviour into stimulus-response that can be tested in labs. social learning theory reduces complex learning to a handful of key processes (imitation, modelling etc) though they recognise how cognitive factors interact with external influences.

--the biological approach is reductionist in that it explains human behaviour and psychological states at the level of genes and neurons.
+-biological approach is reductionist in that it explains human behaviour and psychological states at the level of genes and neurons.

--the psychodynamic approach reduces much of our behaviour to the influence of sexual drives and biological instincts, although the three personalities theory is holistic.
+the psychodynamic approach reduces much of our behaviour to the influence of sexual drives and biological instincts, although the three personalities theory is holistic.

--humanistic psychology formulates a holistic approach to understanding human behaviour, involving investigating all aspects of the individual (including interactions with others and the wider society)
+-humanistic psychology formulates holistic approach to understanding human behaviour, involving investigating all aspects of the individual (including interactions with others and the wider society)

 comparison of approaches